5jt/dyalog-cookbook/manuscript/Z02_UserCommands.md

 "C:\Program Files\Dyalog\Dyalog APL-64 16.0 Unicode\SALT\spice\"
 ~~~

-The above is the default folder for the 64-bit Unicode version of Dyalog 16.0 for all Dyalog user commands.
+The above is the default folder for the 64-bit Unicode version of Dyalog 16.0 for all Dyalog user commands available within that version.

 ## Using the default folder